Google Business Image Template: Boost Your Visuals When Cross-Posting

 Google Business profile and Facebook Posts Using image Template

 Google Business Profile Post

 Google business Profile and twitter Posts Using image Template

-Here is a template you can use when making GBP posts that will help you keep the important parts visible on Facebook.
+Here’s the template you can use when making Google Business Profile posts that will help you keep the important parts visible on Facebook and other socials.
 I use Canva for most of my marketing images – super easy to use.